Economic Rescue Balloons Past $1 Trillion as Talks Resume

 While key negotiators said they made progress during the daylong talks, they failed to hit an end-of-day deadline Friday to strike a deal.
 Talks broke around 10:30 p.m.

-Mnuchin began negotiations with Senate Majority Leader Mitch McConnell, Senate Democratic leader Chuck Schumer and senators from both parties using McConnell's GOP offer as a starting point.
+Mnuchin began negotiations with McConnell, Senate Democratic leader Chuck Schumer and senators from both parties using McConnell's GOP offer as a starting point.

-“Our nation needs a major next step, and we need it fast,” McConnell said earlier in the day to an empty chamber, the iconic U.S. Capitol closed to visitors.

-But Mnuchin also conferred privately Friday with Schumer and House Speaker Nancy Pelosi as the two leaders pressed for Democratic priorities.
+Mnuchin is also conferring privately with Schumer and House Speaker Nancy Pelosi as the two leaders pressed for Democratic priorities of hospitals and workers.
 Pelosi late Friday called the GOP plan a “non-starter.”

-At one point, Schumer told reporters, “We're making good progress.”
-But Schumer acknowledged trying to wrap up "tonight is hard.”
+Schumer said he spoke with Mnuchin again Saturday.
+“We are making very good progress," he said.

 The GOP plan aims to pump billions into $1,200 direct checks to Americans and billions to small businesses to pay idled workers during the global pandemic.